-(5) Non-agricultural self-employed's mixed households ...
-Households with head who is a self-employed in non-agricultural industry (6) Non-agricultural employees' mixed households ...
+- (5) Non-agricultural self-employed's mixed households ...
+Households with head who is a selfemployed in non-agricultural industry - (6) Non-agricultural employees' mixed households ...
 Households with head who is an employee in non-agricultural industry

 III Non-agricultural workers' households ...
-Households in which all employed persons are engaged in non-agricultural industries.
+Households in which all employed persons are engaged in non-agirulcutral industries

-(7) Non-agricultural self-employed's households

-(8) Non-agricultural employees' household ...
-Households with head who is an employee in non-agricultural industry (without related persons of self-employed) (9) Non-agricultural self-employees' households (with self-employed head) ...
-Households with head who is a self-employed in non-agricultural industry (with related persons of employee)

-(10) Non-agricultural self-employed and employees households (with employee head) ...
-Households with head who is an employee in non-agricultural industry (with related persons of self-employed)

-IV Households without workers

-V Households whose economic type is not classifiable
+- (7) Non-agricultural self-employed's households - (8) Non-agricultural employees' household ...
+Households with head who is an employee in non-agricultural industry (without related persons of self-employed) - (9) Non-agricultural self-employees' households (with self-employed head) ...
+Households with head who is a self-employed in non-agricultural industry (with related persons of employee) - (10) Non-agricultural self-employed and employees' households (with employee head) ...
+Households with head who is an employee in non-agricultural industry (with related persons of self-employed) - IV Households without worker V Households whose economic type is not classifi - able

-In case that a head of the household is not employed, "head" refers to the employed person who is entered in the nearest column to the head of the schedule.
-As in the case of the classification of family type, the above classification was made without referring to the characteristics of those who are not related to the head of household.
-The classification explained above is the same as for the 1965 census.
+In case where head of the household is not employed, "head" refers to the employed person who is entered in the nearest column to the head of the schedule.
+As in the case of the classification of family types, the above classification was made without referring to the characteristics of those who are not related to the head of household.
+For the English presentation of the more detatiled classification of the economic type of household, see Volume 2.
+The classification explained above, is the same as for the 1965 census.

-Kind of Residence
+Kind of Living Quarters

-Residence is classified into the following two types:
+Living quarters are classified into the following three types:

-Dwelling houses - A dwelling house is defined as a durable structure or a structurally separated part of a structure built or renovated in a manner suitable for separate home life of a family.
+Dwelling houses ...
+A dwelling house is defined as a durable structure or a structurally separated part of a structure built or renovated in a manner suitable for separate home life of a family.
 For instance, a detached private house, or each apartment of an apartment house which is completely partitioned and built for a separate family living is included in this type.
-Also here are included dwelling houses with store or work shop attached to them.
+Also included here are dwelling houses with store or work shop attached to them.

-Dormitory and others - A dormitory or a boarding house is defined as a building built or renovated for living of a group of unmarried students or workers.
+Dormitory and others ...
+A dormitory or a boarding house is defined as a building built or renovated for living of a group of unmarried students or workers.
 Others include all living quarters other than the dwelling house, dormitory and boarding house, such as hospital, school, hotel, office, factory and bureau.
 A temporary hut, such as emergency tent or barrack, is also included.